Variational Transformer: A Framework Beyond the Trade-off between Accuracy and Diversity for Image Captioning: Variational Transformer

-Like we have discussed in Section~\ref{intro}, unilaterally improving diversity is insufficient for generating human-like captions.
-RL training is essential to guarantee the accuracy performance.
-The policy gradient of SCST shows in Equation~\ref{eq7}, where $\hat x = \left( {{\hat x_1}, \ldots ,{\hat x_T}} \right)$, $\hat x_t$ is the word sampled from the model at sequence position $t$, and $b$ is the greedy search baseline.
-This form introduces a better gradient variance reduction compared with the general cross-entropy loss.
-To achieve a further improvement reducing the variance, \cite{Luo2020Better} replaced the greedy sampled baseline $b$ with the average score of the rest sampled candidates.
-For $n$th sample, ${b_{avg}({\hat x_n})} = \mathop {\mathbb{E}}_{j \ne n} r\left( {{{\hat x}_j}} \right)$.
-This simple change can effectively improve the accuracy performance.
-However, as indicated by ~\cite{shi2021off-policy}, SCST encourages the samples with higher scores to be more likely sampled along with the training progressed, which inevitably causes the diversity performance reduction.
+As indicated by ~\cite{shi2021off-policy}, SCST encourages the samples with higher scores to be more likely sampled along with the training progressed, which inevitably causes the diversity performance reduction.
 Even for our VaT model, using SCST will take a toll on the diversiy performance.
 Therefore, we proposed a novel baseline using the Range Median of all samples to improve the diversity without sacrificing the accuracy when adopting SCST method.

 We give an extreme case in Figure~\ref{fig3}, where the blue and orange circles indicate two groups of reward scores that have four close rewards and one outlier in each.
 We denote this two groups with $s_1=\{1, 2, 3, 4, 9\}$ and $s_2=\{1, 6, 7, 8, 9\}$.
 The green dashed line indicates our Range-Median Reward (RMR) baseline.
 The calculation formula shows in Equation~\ref{eq8}.